tendermint/tendermint/docs/architecture/adr-075-rpc-subscription.md

   updating the RPC API.
 We may be able to piggyback on the database unification plans (see [RFC 001][rfc001]) to store the event log separately, so its pruning policy does not need to be tied to the block and state stores.

+- This design reuses the existing filter query language from the old API.
+In the future we may want to use a more structured and/or expressive query.
+The Filter object can be extended with more fields as needed to support this.

 ---
 ## Consequences